-Organize the young people into small groups.
+Organize the class into small groups.

-- Distribute Bibles (one per group). - Have the groups read Acts 8:14-17 and discuss what the passage means and how it is connected to the Sacrament of Confirmation. - Invite a spokesperson from each group to share their group's understanding of the passage as it relates to Confirmation.
+- Distribute Bibles (one per group). - Have the groups read Acts 8:14-17 and discuss what the passage means and how it is connected to the Sacrament of Confirmation. - Invite a spokesperson from each group to share with the class the group's understanding of the passage as it relates to Confirmation.